howesteve/elegua/README.md

 - Dependency free (except for Svelte, of course)
 - Easy api, feels very natural and intuitive.
 - Minimalist: it's all in a single file (**2.2KB** gzipped/**6.7KB** unpacked)
-  - It's tree-shakable, could end up smaller than that
+  - It's tree-shakable, could end up smaller than that depending on what you use.
 - Fully reactive: changes to api reflect the browser's url, and vice versa.
 - No `<Route>`, `<Link>` or any other components.
 Uses regular `{#if}/{:else}` blocks from Svelte to control routing/rendering.
 It's all stores/functions.
 - History API only (who uses hash paths nowawdays?)